Social stigma of obesity: Characteristics

+Studies have indicated that experiencing weight stigma reinforces lifestyle behaviors that contribute to obesity.
+Individuals who are overweight or obese tend to devalue their own in-group and prefer the out-group (i.e. thinner individuals).

 Prevalence

-Research indicates that self-reported incidents of weight-based discrimination increased from 1995 to 2006.
-Individuals who are subjected to weight-related stigma appear to be rated more negatively when compared with other groups, such as sexual minorities and those with mental illness.
+Individuals who are subjected to weight-related stigma are shown to be admired less in the public eye when compared with other groups, such as sexual minorities and those with mental illness.
+In the US, self-reported incidents of weight-based discrimination increased from 1995 to 2006.

 Anti-fat bias has been observed in groups hoping to become physical education instructors.
 In a study published in 2007, a group of 344 psychology or physical education majors at a New Zealand University were compared, and it was found that the prospective physical education teachers were more likely to display implicit anti-fat attitudes than the psychology majors.

 A number of studies have found that health care providers frequently have explicit and/or implicit biases against overweight people, and it has been found that overweight patients may receive lower quality care as a result of their weight.
 Medical professionals who specialize in the treatment of obesity have been found to have strong negative associations toward obese individuals.
 The stress from obesity-related stigma may also cause negative health outcomes.